42 Ways to Lose 5 Inches of Belly Fat

 LIMIT YOUR SUGAR

 One of the fastest ways to burn belly fat is to cut back on the added sugar in your diet, especially from sugar-sweetened beverages.
 Numerous studies suggest that excess fructose—found abundantly in soda and packaged snacks—increases the accumulations of belly fat—especially in men.
-If you want to indulge in a soda, pick up one of our top picks from our exclusive report, The 38 Top Diet Sodas—Ranked!
+If you want to indulge in a soda, pick up one of our best sodas for weight loss.
 Or, better yet reach for one of these weight loss teas.
 And for the best weight loss results, limit yourself to 25 grams of the added sugar a day.

 WALK THIS WAY